 If standardization is so natural and important to us as individuals, is it valuable to standardize the way we communicate and function as teams?
 Of course it is.

 Standardization allows for “dense, compact, encoding of complex ideas” with teams.
-It even lets us communicate by omission (Wears 2015).
+It even lets us communicate by omission, sometimes the things we don’t say are even more powerful than what we do (Wears 2015).
 Imagine the efficiency of a rounding team that uses a standard communication protocol every time.
 When a team member omits an item from a standard communication protocol and couples the omission with a knowing look to other members, a team can transmit and receive volumes of pertinent information in an instant.
 In a cluster randomized controlled trial, medicine teams adopting a standardized patient-centered rounding model saved time, increased patient satisfaction with rounds, and increased patient perceptions that they were better cared for by their medicine team (Monash 2017).

 Wears, R.L., 2015.
 Standardisation and its discontents.
 Cognition, Technology & Work, 17, 89-94.